rafaelrojasmiliani/ros_plugin_tutorial/readme.md

 The `pluginlib` ROS package is a high level wrapper of the `class_loader` ROS package.

+## Restriction of Plugins classes

+- Must have a constructor with no arguments (or default arguments).
+In order to implment a custom initialization an "`initialize`" function must be implemented.

 ## The `class_loader` Package

-The `class_loader` package has its main site [here](http://wiki.ros.org/class_loader) and its [source code here](https://github.com/ros/class_loader) class_loader is a ROS-independent package that allows one to dynamically load exported C++ classes during runtime from a runtime library (i.e. .so/.dll file) and create objects of those classes.
-What makes a class loaded through class_loader different from just linking against a runtime library and using classes from it is that your code does not require the definition of the class (i.e. the header file for the class) in your client code.
+The `class_loader` package has its main site [here](http://wiki.ros.org/class_loader) and its [source code here](https://github.com/ros/class_loader) `class_loader` is a ROS-independent package that allows one to dynamically load instances of C++ classes at runtime from a shared library.

+Thanks to `class_loader` your code does not require the definition not the implementation of the class.
 Classes loaded in this fashion are also often called plugins.

 At its core `class_loader` is just an implementation of the POCO shared library tool.